Do you know how long it takes to run a mile? It depends on many factors such as your age, gender, height, weight, etc.

 Get ready for 5-10 minutes.
 You can track your time while you run for one mile.
 Make a plan to run at the pace you are pushing yourself, but don’t run at full speed.

 Using this mile’s duration to set a goal for speed in your workout is possible.
-When you’ve gotten faster and endurance, you can return to the one-mile circuit every couple of weeks and then do the same mile in the timed format.
+You can return to the one-mile circuit every couple of weeks and then do the same mile in the timed format when you’ve gotten faster and more endurance.

 How to Improve your Running Time?
 Through proper training.